seismic-initiative/consciOS-paper/paper-edited.md

 ###### 4.4 Kernel, Ego Autopilot, and safety subsystems

 * Central integrative hub (Kernel): operationally the Kernel is a focal interoceptive/state‑confidence signal used by controllers to estimate coherence.
 For humans, proxies include heart‑rate variability (HRV) and validated interoceptive accuracy measures; for agents, Kernel is implemented as a state‑estimator confidence metric (e.g., posterior precision).
 Kernel feeds into Super‑Self selection and into Quality Control loops that surface misaligned priors.
 [5]
 * Fallback safety controller (Ego Autopilot): a low‑variance default policy engaged under low confidence or low coherence.
 It minimizes risk and conserves resources.
-Formally, Ego Autopilot is a policy π_safe that is triggered when coherence C(x_t) < θ_safe.
+Formally, Ego Autopilot is a policy pi_safe that is triggered when coherence C(x_t) < theta_safe.
 Measures: engagement frequency, conservatism index, and recovery time.
 This subsystem enforces safety and explains conservative behavioral reversion patterns.
 [1]–[4]

 ###### 4.5 Option‑availability and the FREQ Coin formalization

 Option‑availability is the measurable set of viable actions perceived by an actor at time t.
 We operationalize Option‑Availability as the effective action set size |A_eff(t)| weighted by subjective affordance scores.
 FREQ Coin is a derived, time‑integrated coherence resource:

-FREQ(t; Δ) = ∫_{t−Δ}^{t} C(s) ds
+FREQ(t; Delta) = int_{t-Delta}^{t} C(s) ds

 where C(s) is the coherence metric at time s and Δ is a rolling window.
 Higher FREQ(t) predicts larger |A_eff(t)| and greater policy richness.
 Empirically, FREQ(t) can be proxied by sustained HRV coherence, EEG phase synchrony, or time‑integrated match scores in agents.
 Hypothesis: d|A_eff|/dFREQ > 0 (positive monotonic relation).
 Measurement details and analysis code are provided in Appendix B. [Hypothesis]